top of page

 Capitol Park Museum in Baton Rouge, La. photo personal collection

-Tues. – Sat., 9 a.m. – 4 p.m. $7 for adults, $6 for students, senior citizens and military, free for children, ages six and younger
+Tues. – Sat., 9 a.m. – 4 p.m.
+Purchase tickets online; $10 for adults, $8 for students, senior citizens and military, free for children, ages six and younger.

 New Orleans, Louisiana